Lasso and probabilistic inequalities for multivariate point processes: Applications to the Poisson and Aalen models

-where $C$ is a constant depending on $\mu$, $ \e$, $\alpha$, $\delta$ and $m_1$. \end{Cor} To shed some lights on this result, consider an asymptotic perspective by assuming that $M$ is large.
-Assume also, for sake of simplicity, that $f^*$ is bounded below from 0 on $[0,1]$.
+To shed some lights on this result, consider an asymptotic perspective by assuming that $M$ is large.
+Assume also, for sake of simplicity, that $f_0$ is bounded from below on $[0,1]$.
 If the dictionary $\Phi$ (whose size may depend on $M$) satisfies

 then, since, almost surely,

 almost surely,